digital-asset/daml/docs/source/json-api/index.rst

 .. note:: While the JSON API receives the token it doesn't validate it itself.
 Upon receiving a token it will pass it, and all data contained within the request, on to the Ledger API's AuthService which will then determine if the token is valid and authorized.
 However, the JSON API does decode the token to extract the ledger id, application id and party so it requires that you use the JWT format documented below.

-In the DAML Sandbox testing environment, you can use https://jwt.io (or the JWT library of your choice) to generate your token.
+For a ledger without authorization, e.g., the default configuration of DAML Sandbox, you can use https://jwt.io (or the JWT library of your choice) to generate your token.
+You can use an arbitrary secret here.
 The default "header" is fine.
 Under "Payload", fill in:

 .. code-block:: json